PiNet/PiNet/README.md

 To switch to the Raspberry Pi virtual OS at any time, use ```ltsp-chroot --arch armhf```
 This will change the shell to the Raspberry Pi OS.
-Make any changes and type ```exit``` to return to normal shell
+Make any changes and type ```exit``` to return to normal shell.

+If you are using NBD and make a change outside of Pi-LTSP, remember to run ```NBD-recompress``` to recompress the image again or the changes wont push out to the Pis when they boot.

 ###Menu options